mpierrau/flight-price-prediction/README.md

 The preprocessing and training is monitored/logged using `prefect`.
 All runs can be reviewed using the Prefect Cloud UI.

 All infrastructure is managed by Terraform.
+If anything fails during the `apply` stage the issue may resolve itself by running `terraform apply` (or the `make` command) one more time.
+If the error persists then something else is the issue.

 ## Setup